JustValkz/MadiumPatcher/README.md

 # Madium Patcher

-Made by valkz (inspiration by cloudy)
+made  by valkz (inspiration by cloudy)

 Just patches your local Madium.exe.
 Doesn't download anything.

-1. Close Madium
+1. close  Madium
-2. If they updated, swap in the new Madium.exe
+2. if they fucking uipdated just liek downlaod the new one from them
-3. Run the patcher, hit Patch, then Launch
+3. run the patcher also rememebr amke amdium closed, hit Patch, then Launch

-Default path is `%LOCALAPPDATA%\Madium\Bin\Madium.exe`
+Default path for madium is `%LOCALAPPDATA%\Madium\Bin\Madium.exe`

 ```
 pip install pyinstaller brotli